The Alpha Channel

 A binary alpha channel is a minimal alpha channel that uses only 1 bit and can only indicate whether an image pixel is either fully transparent or opaque.

 Comparable to the use of a binary alpha channel, a color of an image can also be defined as transparent.
 This type of transparency is used in Graphics Interchange Format (GIF), which allows one less hue to be used for rendering.
 However, it is not an alpha channel in the technical sense since the transparency information is not stored individually for each pixel.

 Alpha channels can be used as layer masks and selecting tools in various image editing programs.
 Selections can also be saved in the mask image for later use.
 In Photoshop, temporary alpha channels are created when a layer is masked.
 The current selection can also be used to crop an image.
 This is often done by copying an existing color channel to an alpha channel, which can then be quickly edited using the image editing functions (curves, contrasts, brushes, etc.).

-Image cropping via the alpha channel is a masking technique that divides a selected area of a subject in black, white, and various grayscale pixels.
-White relates to the selected pixels, black relates to the non-selected areas, and the various grayscale partially relates to the selected and non-selected areas.
+Image cropping via the alpha channel is a masking technique that divides a selected area of a subject in black, white and grayscale pixels.
+White relates to the selected pixels, black relates to the non-selected regions, and the different grayscale partially relates to the selected and non-selected areas.